jimratliff/GenoMac-shared/README.md

 git commit -m "Add genomac-shared submodule" git push origin main
 ```

 ### Per-local-clone step: initialize and populate the submodule

-This step must be performed for each fresh local clone of a container repository that already has GenoMac-shared recorded as a submodule.
+This step must be handled for each fresh local clone of a container repository that already has `GenoMac-shared` recorded as a submodule.

-The purpose of this step is to populate the local working tree’s external/genomac-shared directory with the submodule contents.
+The purpose of this step is to populate the local working tree’s `external/genomac-shared` directory with the submodule contents.

-This does not add the submodule to the container repository.
+This does **not** add the submodule to the container repository.
 It merely initializes and checks out the submodule that the container repository already records.

-For a given local clone of GenoMac-system or GenoMac-user, execute:

-zsh git -C "$local_repo_dir" submodule update --init --recursive
+The preferred first-line method is to clone the container repository using `--recurse-submodules`.
+This causes Git to clone the container repository and also initialize and populate its recorded submodules as part of the initial clone.

 For example:

+    git clone --recurse-submodules https://github.com/jimratliff/GenoMac-system.git "$HOME/.genomac-system"
+    git clone --recurse-submodules https://github.com/jimratliff/GenoMac-user.git "$HOME/.genomac-user"

+If the container repository has already been cloned without `--recurse-submodules`, use `submodule update --init --recursive` as a backstop to initialize and populate the submodule afterward.

+For a given local clone of `GenoMac-system` or `GenoMac-user`, execute:

+    git -C "$local_repo_dir" submodule update --init --recursive

+For example:

-zsh git -C "$HOME/.genomac-system" submodule update --init --recursive git -C "$HOME/.genomac-user" submodule update --init --recursive
+    git -C "$HOME/.genomac-system" submodule update --init --recursive
+    git -C "$HOME/.genomac-user" submodule update --init --recursive

-The automated GenoMac development-clone setup performs this per-local-clone initialization after cloning each container repository.
+The automated GenoMac development-clone setup uses the first-line method: it clones each container repository using `git clone --recurse-submodules`.

 ## Each time this GenoMac-shared repository is modified on GitHub, update both container repositories
 Whenever GenoMac-shared is modified on GitHub (whether (a) modified directly on GitHub or (b) a local repo is modified and pushed to GitHub), each container repository must be updated so that its reference to GenoMac-shared will be updated to the newly current commit: